 - Environmental Geology (protection of groundwater resources): Proper subsurface investigation, interpretation and characterization of accidental spills of toxics (e.g., gasoline from leaking storage tanks, percholoroethylene or "perc" used in dry cleaning services, etc.) performed by Professional Geoscientists are fundamental steps in ensuring adequate clean-up or remediation of the problem, so that these and other highly toxic contaminants do not reach our precious groundwater.
 The sources of contamination are many.
 The cost of clean-up, or remediation, is paid by government, private citizens, corporations, or a combination of these.
-It is important that the characterization of the contamination be as scientifically accurate as possible so that funds are not spent unnecessarily and the remediation plan is successful. - Hydrogeology: PGs explore for new sources of groundwater, delineate aquifers, and identify the optimum location to drill for usable quality groundwater.
+It is important that the characterization of the contamination be as scientifically accurate as possible so that funds are not spent unnecessarily and the remediation plan is successful. - Environmental Geology (safe disposal/storage of waste): PGs perform surface and subsurface geologic investigations, interpretation, characterization for consideration in the design and placement of solid waste sites and underground injection hazardous waste sites. - Hydrogeology: PGs explore for new sources of groundwater, delineate aquifers, and identify the optimum location to drill for usable quality groundwater.
 PGs also perform mapping, characterization and computer simulation/ modeling of groundwater recharge rates in order to assist in local and statewide planning. - Engineering Geology: PGs perform surface and subsurface geologic investigation, interpretation, and characterization for consideration in the design of engineered structures such as dams, buildings, bridges, roads, industrial power plants, etc., and perform the investigation and analysis of natural hazardous processes, such as landslides, faults, subsidence, coastal erosion and other natural hazards.
-The ground into and upon which roads and these structures are built must be considered.
+The material into and upon which roads and these structures are built must be considered.
 The results of the failure of these designs can include road, bridge, building and dam collapse or even failure.
 The consequences of geological failures can result in significant human suffering and property damage.
-PGs also assess erosion of creek and river banks, and sedimentation in lakes and reservoirs.
+PGs also assess erosion of creek and river banks, and sedimentation in lakes and reservoirs. - Soil Science: PGs specializing in soil science use their expertise to characterize and map soils across the landscape for consideration of water infiltration, percolation, sediment

-- Environmental Geology: PGs perform surface and subsurface geologic investigations, interpretation, characterization for consideration in the design and placement of solid waste sites and underground injection hazardous waste sites. - Soil Science: PGs specializing in soil science use their expertise to characterize and map soils across the landscape for consideration of water infiltration, percolation, sediment movement, and plant production and reclamation of natural and modified ecosystems for use by other professionals. - PGs also identify geologic faults and monitor and assess seismic activity.
+- movement, and plant production and reclamation of natural and modified ecosystems for use by other professionals. - Geophysics: PGs also identify geologic faults and monitor and assess seismic activity.

 Operational Goal 2: Enforcement.
 To ensure that in the state of Texas, only qualified and duly licensed PGs offer and perform non-exempt professional geoscience services for the public.
-It is further the TBPG's goal to ensure that all duly licensed, certified, and registered PGs, GITs, and Geoscience Firms provide geoscience services in conformance with the TBPG's Code of Professional Conduct, the Geoscience Act, and all related Rules promulgated by the TBPG.
+It is the TBPG's goal to ensure that all duly licensed, certified, and registered PGs, GITs, and Geoscience Firms provide geoscience services in conformance with the TBPG's Code of Professional Conduct, the Geoscience Act, and all related Rules promulgated by the TBPG.